Skip to content

 pass in proto tcp from any to any port ssh flags S/SA keep state

-This blocks everything on bridge0.
-Jails can’t talk to each other, can’t reach the internet, can’t resolve DNS.
-I had to rewrite it:
+This took me a while to figure out.
+With this config, jails on the bridge can’t talk to each other, can’t reach the internet, can’t resolve DNS.
+The block in all rule kills everything on bridge0.
+I rewrote it:

 ext_if="vtnet0"